-Warzone might not work properly with your GPU when you’re using a broken or outdated graphics driver.
-So first you need to make sure you have the most recent graphics driver.
+In most cases, Warzone won’t work properly with your GPU when you’re using a broken or outdated graphics driver.
+So first you need to make sure you have the latest correct graphics driver.
 The newest driver usually helps improve compatibility and boost in-game performance.

 You can update the GPU driver manually, by visiting the manufacturer’s websites (NVIDIA/AMD), searching your graphics card and downloading the latest correct installer.
 But if you don’t like playing with computer drivers, you can update the GPU driver automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for your exact graphics card, and your Windows version, and it will download and install them correctly:

 - Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

 - Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.(This requires the Pro version – you’ll be prompted to upgrade when you click Update All.
 If you don’t want to pay for the Pro version, you can still download and install all the drivers you need with the free version; you just have to download them one at a time, and manually install them, the normal Windows way.)